 Take excellent pictures and be ready to answer any questions about them.

 When it comes to coffee mugs, make sure that you take as many pictures as possible.
-I take at least 10 pictures of each mug.
+I take at least ten photos of each mug.
 You want the potential buyer to see as much of the mug as they need to see.
 Make sure you answer every question honestly.
 That could be the difference between getting the sale or not.
 People will ask you questions, so be ready to answer them.

 Have you ever sold any Starbucks mugs?